ellenvanwyk/sensors-Dance/README.md

 ![a graph featuring clusters of walking data sets in the top left, and clusters of various dances in the bottom right](/img/pca-cluster.png)

-These images show distinct clusters between walking activity and dancing data.
+This graph shows distinct clusters between walking activity and dancing data.
 This is particular data set doesn't distinguish dances from each other, however, and we need to collect a larger number of samples and refine our feature extraction to make this meaningful.

 ##### 3d visualization